 Judder and blur-free

-Muted brightness (1,000nits)
+Muted brightness (up to 1,000nits)

-Since the pixels themselves are producing the light, when they need to be black they are switched-off completely.
-That means no chunky LCD backlight, remarkably realistic blacks, so-called 'infinite' contrast, lightning-quick refresh rates and a muted brightness ideal for movies.
-Watching an OLED TV for the first time will give you that rare feeling of having just witnessed something really very special.
+Since the pixels themselves are producing the light, when they need to be black they get switched off completely.
+That means no chunky LCD backlight, remarkably realistic blacks, so-called 'infinite' contrast, lightning-quick refresh rates and a muted brightness ideal for movies – if dim by LED standards.

-Variety of screen sizes between 49-88-inch
+Variety of screen sizes between 32 and 98-inch

 Not as slim (25.4mm)